rbtcollins/bitnami-docker/vcloud/redmine/README.md

 ### FakeS3 service

 As with the MariaDB pod, we want a service to group the FakeS3 server pods.
 However, this time it's different: this service is user-facing, so we want it to be externally visible.
 That is, we want a client to be able to request the service from outside the cluster.
 To accomplish this, we can set the `type: NodePort` field and specify `nodePort: 30001` in the service configuration.

+In the [Allow external traffic](#allow-external-traffic) section, we will be mapping the port `8080` to reach our FakeS3 service.
+We use port `8080` because we will be mapping port `80` to reach our Redmine service.

+> **Tip**:
+>
+> If you want to use port `80` for the FakeS3 service as well, then you would have either add a reverse proxy service to the cluster or add another public IP address (for which you would be charged).

 The service specification for the FakeS3 is in `fakes3-service.yml`.